Pascalpedro/aws-bootcamp-cruddur-2023/journal/week1.md

 Then, i moved to the port tab and:
 - made sure i unlocked the port 3000 & port 4567 for the servie to be active and public
-- opened the link for 3000 in the browser
+- opened the link for port 3000 in the browser
 - launched the cruddur app
-- signed up with my credentials
-- logged into the app's DesktopHome page.
-- Confirmed that the backend is in communication with the frontend.
+- Confirmed that the backend is in communication with the frontend

-I also wrote a new api endpoint [OpenAPI-3.0.yml](https://github.com/Pascalpedro/aws-bootcamp-cruddur-2023/blob/3cad84b9f2402ca5cfb85d6470dbfbc73cb65d70/openapi-3.0.yml) using Open API tools which provides a way of communication between the two applications and also tests compactibilites between softwares.
-- I implemented a backend endpoint.
-- Implemented a frontend ui

 ### DynamoDB Local and Postgres